DARK-art108/FinBox-NLP-Exercise/docs/index.md

  ![Placeholder](https://i.imgur.com/OpYNiAt.png)

- So, after 10 epochs I have achived a accuracy of **0.77** and perplexity of **1.5**, this is just a intial result's, we can also fit our model with more epochs and see the result.
+ So, after 10 epochs I have achived a accuracy of **0.77** and perplexity of **1.5**, this is just a intial result's, we can also fit our model with more epochs and get more good result.

- Now, let's see the result:
+ Now, let's see the result(10 Epochs):

  1. Confusion Matrix: